-Reading is an important part of teaching kids language.
-However, building a multilingual library at home can be costly and challenging for non-native overseas families.
-Thankfully, in this digital era, many websites and apps offer stories for kids in Chinese, Korean, and other languages!
-This post highlights the best websites and apps with free multilingual stories for children.
+Building a multilingual home library can be costly and challenging for non-native overseas families.
+Thankfully, in this digital era, many websites and apps offer stories for kids in Chinese, Korean, English, French, Spanish, and other languages!
+This article highlights some of the best websites and apps with free multilingual books for children.

-The first 4 resources are available in numerous languages; the last 6 are free Chinese books for kids.
-I have explored each of these websites and apps, and by far my favorite is Ximalaya FM.
-However, please check to see which option is best suited for your family’s fluency and interests.
+The first 4 mutilingual book resources are available in numerous languages; the last 7 are free Chinese books for kids.
+Which of these do you think will be the best for your family’s fluency and interests?

 This is a wonderful resource for beginner language learners who need listening practice.
 The books introduce vocabulary and simple sentence structures about common everyday topics through simple stories as well as questions and answers.
 Almost all images are clear photographs, which is my preference over the typical cartoon.